 The field of psychology is ripe with revelations for human resources managers.
-(See our previous post on unconscious bias in hiring as an example.)
+(See our previous post on unconscious bias in hiring to learn more about how to recruit using psychology.)
 One of the most interesting aspects of psychological influences is that they are constantly affecting us, whether it’s intentional or unintentional.
 So how can HR representatives mindfully leverage these influences?

 Social learning theory, proposed by renowned psychologist Albert Bandura, is the idea that people learn through observation.
 In his famous Bobo doll experiments, some children observed adults beating and punching a blow-up doll.
 The children in the control group saw adults playing with other toys and ignoring the doll.
 When it was time for the kids to play with the toys, 90% of the children who had observed the adults behaving aggressively imitated that behavior.
 They learned to be abusive towards the doll by seeing and imitating what others had done.